 Blog.
 Chicken Scratch.

-Just as summer is getting underway, Colorado-based Big Discoveries gets 100,000 cushiony, fuzzy “snowballs” delivered to their offices.
+Just as summer is getting underway, Colorado-based Big Discoveries is launching Yeti Snowbrawl, sending over 100,000 cushiony, fuzzy “snowballs” to homes around the world.

 In what is now the world’s first indoor snowball fight board game, Big Discoveries is launching Yeti Snowbrawl, a snowball stacking brawl for the whole family.